Results: Breach of Contract

 A general contractor threatened to sue Klein & Wilson‘s client, a homeowners’ association, for unpaid construction fees.
 The homeowners’ association sued first.
 At the binding arbitration, the association argued it actually overpaid the contractor.
 Before the arbitration, the association offered to settle the case for a “walk-away,” with both sides surrendering their competing claims against each other.
 The contractor refused and insisted on pressing its cross-complaint.
 The case proceeded to arbitration.
 Using a multimedia presentation, Klein & Wilson convinced the arbitrator that the association was owed every penny it requested, and the arbitrator awarded the contractor nothing.
 The arbitrator later told the local bar association Klein & Wilson‘s multimedia presentation was the most effective trial presentation he had ever seen.

-Klein & Wilson filed a first party claim against State Farm Insurance.
+Klein & Wilson filed a first party claim against an insurance company.
 The insurance company rejected the claim, and Klein & Wilson filed an action for bad faith against the insurance company.
-Before any depositions were taken, State Farm settled by paying the association’s entire claim.
+Before any depositions were taken, the insurance company settled by paying the association’s entire claim.

 Doe Corporation v.
 Roe Corporation